Where can I find rentals or homes for sale?

 What monthly bills should I expect?

 Rent + electricity + heating (district, gas, or electric) + water/sewer + internet/TV + building/standard fees.
-Waste tax is an annual owner tax, but may be passed through in the rent.
+Waste tax is an annual owner tax but may be passed through to the renter.

-- Heating: district heating has seasonal equalization (you might pay a settlement at season’s end).
+- Heating: district heating has seasonal equalization (you may pay a settlement at the end of the season).
 See the next section below.

 - Water & sewer: billed monthly; often, a building rep reads meters.

-- Internet/TV: fast fiber is widely available; packages are inexpensive vs. the EU average.
+- Internet/TV: high-speed fiber is widely available; packages are inexpensive relative to the EU average.

-- Building/standard fees: condominium/entrance fees for cleaning, lights, lift, caretaker/manager (a few to ~20+ BGN/month, more in gated complexes).
+- Building/standard fees: condominium/entrance fees for cleaning, lighting, lift, caretaker/manager (a few to ~EUR 20+ per month, more in gated complexes).

 - Waste tax: an annual municipal tax typically paid by the owner; check if your rent includes it.